 - All furniture on – If the rug is large enough, then all the furniture legs must be positioned on top.
 This will create a luxurious and better feel.

 - All furniture off – Keeping all furniture legs off in a small room is cost-effective choice.
 Ensure that the rug touches the front legs, especially if the layering has a large textured or solid pattern.

 - Front feet on – Placing the front feet of the sofas on the rug unites the room arrangements together.
 You create a visually well-defined space along with a feeling of spaciousness.

 In a movie, there are the leading roles and the supporting cast members.
 In interior designing too, this holds true.
 Select an icon and create a hub point to anchor the room.

 Other items will play the secondary role.
-If every item plays the main role, there will be visual noise.
+If every item plays the main role, there will be visual noise and should need recommendations from certified professionals from theinspectorscompany.com .
 Select something that grabs attention.
 It can be an artwork in your drawing room or headboard in your bedroom.